-To summarise, since AR5 there has been considerable progress in detecting the variations of the global hydrological cycle prior to the instrumental period.
+To summarize, since AR5 there has been considerable progress in detecting the variations of the global hydrological cycle prior to the instrumental period.
 There are indications from multiple sources of a wetting trend during the Holocene, particularly for the NH and parts of the SH tropics (medium confidence).
 Hydroclimate during the CE is dominated by regional variability, generally precluding definitive statements on changes at continental and larger scales, with a general reduction of mega-drought occurrences over the last about 500 years (medium confidence).
 Availability of proxy data for assessing Holocene hydroclimate variability is biased towards the NH, with medium evidence but low agreement for the assessment of SH changes.

 Surface humidity

-AR5 reported very likely widespread increases in near-surface air specific humidity since the 1970s, abating from around 2000 to 2012 (medium confidence).
+The AR5 reported very likely widespread increases in near-surface air specific humidity since the 1970s, abating from around 2000 to 2012 (medium confidence).
 This abatement resulted in a recent decline in relative humidity over the land.